shadowhunter100/SuperbSurvivorsContinued/README.md

 Since there has no updates for months and I felt this was too much to be abandoned to rot, I have decide to do what I can to make NPCs viable in PZ.

-At least until whenever the official NPCs are added to the game.
+* *At least until whenever the official NPCs are added to the game.* *

 ## *It is important to know there were many other authors and creators who have contributed (unknowingly) to Superb Survivors.
 ### If you believe your work was used in this mod, please reach out and we can work to resolve your issues.
 PZ has a declared policy on modding: https://projectzomboid.com/blog/modding-policy/

-Based on my code review of the workshop item, I have found some of the referencing functions from other mods but were uncredited.
+Based on the current code review of the workshop item, I have found some of the referencing functions from other mods but were uncredited.

-_ _ __My "Continuation" fork of "Superb Survivors!" will be removing any non-essential referenced mods and referenced workshop items, as their original authors likely never granted permission and I wish to respect them.__  _ _
+__This "Continuation" fork of "Superb Survivors!" will be removing any non-essential referenced mods and referenced workshop items, as their original authors likely never granted permission and I wish to respect them.__

 ## Here are the workshop items I have found, but were uncredited
 Brita's Mod - ... too many to list in the workshop, I can't find which one Superb Survivors was referencing and it broke a few things on spawning npcs.